apache/mxnet/docs/python_docs/python/tutorials/getting-started/crash-course/6-trainNN.md

 modifications to the images to improve generalization.
 That is why we add transformations to our data in a process called Data Augmentation.

-We can augmented data in MXNet using `transforms`.
-We compose two different transformation pipelines, one for training and the other one for validations and testing.
-This is because we don't need to randomly flip or do color jitter to the images we'll be classifying later on.
+You can augment data in MXNet using `transforms`.
+You have to compose two different transformation pipelines, one for training and the other one for validations and testing.
+This is because we don't need to randomly flip or add color jitter to the images you will be classifying later on.

 ```{.python .input}
 # Import transforms as compose a series of transformations to the images